What is an eSIM?

 US iPhones from the iPhone 14 onward are eSIM-only — they have no physical SIM tray at all.

 To check yours specifically, dial *#06# on Android and look for an EID number; on iPhone, go to Settings > General > About and scroll to EID.
 If it’s there, you have an eSIM.
-For the full compatibility list, see eSIM compatible devices.
+Apple maintains an official iPhone eSIM compatibility list by country, and Samsung publishes its own eSIM device list.
+For the full Simsimsim compatibility reference, see eSIM compatible devices.

 Pros and cons of eSIM